 Papers must be submitted on the understanding that they have not been published elsewhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal published by any publisher.
 The submitting author is responsible for ensuring that the article's publication has been approved by all the other co-authors.
 It is also the author's responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.
 Only an acknowledgment from the editorial office officially establishes the date of receipt.
 Further correspondence and proof will be sent to the author(s) before publication unless otherwise indicated.
 It is the condition of submission of a paper that the authors permit editing of the paper for readability.

 All manuscripts are subject to peer review and are expected to meet standards of academic excellence.
 Submissions will be considered by an editor if not rejected by peer reviewers, whose identities will remain anonymous to the authors.

 - Corresponding author's email

-Clinical and basic research studies: It must have structured abstracts of no more than 250 words.
-Abstracts must be written in third person.
-Abstracts for clinical studies should have the following subheadings: Background, Objectives, Methods, Results and Conclusions.
+Clinical and basic research studies: They must have structured abstracts of no more than 250 words.
+Abstracts must be written in the third person.
+Abstracts for clinical studies should have the following subheadings: Background, Objectives, Methods, Results, and Conclusions.

 If any material in the manuscript is from a prior copyrighted publication, the manuscript must be accompanied by a letter of permission from the copyright holder.
 However, we prefer not to publish figures that have been published elsewhere.
 If applicable, permission to use unpublished data and personal communications must be included.